-- Now move to the vestibule and fold it over the tent, with its upper part on top.
+- Move to the vestibule and fold it over the tent, with its upper part on top.

 - Grab a side of the tent and move it to the center.
 Repeat for the remaining three sides.

-- Place all the poles, pegs and the fly sheet on top of the tent one by one, rolling the tent a bit each time you add a new piece of gear.
+- Place all the poles, pegs, and the fly sheet on top of the tent one by one, rolling the tent a bit each time you add a new piece of gear.